 Sleights’ oldest children are in Leaders.
 These are school Years 5 or 6.
 Children in Leaders are taught by Miss Stubbs and are supported by Mrs Creek and Mrs Wood.

 Children in Leaders are between nine and eleven years old.
 Being a Leader means lots of responsibility, such as monitor jobs around the school.
 In addition, children have their SATs tests at the end of Year 6.
 This demonstrates the progress children have made during their time in Key Stage Two.

-This week began with the most exciting day, ‘Chocolate day’.
-We’ve told you all about this above ^.
+This week began with the most exciting day, ‘Chocolate Day’.
 Following on with the theme of chocolate, the whole school has now finished writing their very own stories, named ‘Chocolate Cake’.
-In Leaders, we were so exited for others to hear our stories, we teamed up with the Adventurers class and, read them to each other.
+In Leaders, we were so excited for others to hear our stories, we teamed up with the Adventurers class and read them to each other.
 The younger children read beautifully, and listened very carefully, all we needed was a slice of chocolate cake!

 We are now moving on to writing about how chocolate is made.
 We’re learning lots of new vocabulary, specific to this process, such as: fermentation, cocoa pods, nibs, and lots more.
 We will bring this leaflet home, when we have finished writing it, and can share these interesting facts with you.

 Today’s authors are Maddie, Katie, Isaac S and Miss Stubbs.
 We’re back in to the swing of things now, after being back at school for two whole weeks.
 The days seem to have passed fairly quickly and we have started learning a few new things.

 We have been trying (and failing) to resist chocolate cake!
 That’s right, our current topic is ‘Chocolate’ and in English we are writing a story based on Michael Rosen’s story poem: Chocolate cake.